foss-responders/fossresponders.com/about.md

 search_omit: true
 ---

 FOSS Responders is a working group of volunteers from various organizations.
-Our purpose is to provide a crowd-sourcing approach to help those in the open source community affected by COVID-19, especially in the face of event cancellations. i could pee on this if i had the energy, or pet me pet me pet me pet me, bite, scratch, why are you petting me so good now the other hand, too.
-Burrow under covers meow.
+Our purpose is to provide a crowd-sourcing approach to help those in the open source community affected by COVID-19, especially in the face of event cancellations.